ryanrhymes/owl_guide/book/chapter/project.rst

 Project 8.
-Signal Processing & ODE module
+Signal Processing & ODE
 -------------------------------------------------------------------------------

 Two important modules are currently missing in Owl: integration and signal processing.
 Please refer to Scipy as below.
 This project strongly focuses on the implementation of this fundamental functions.
 Signal processing is more challenging because there are more functions to implement.